invictus-integration/docs-ifa/dashboard/alerting.md

 - Setup Activity check for a flow
 - Setup Error check for a flow

+**Please note that:**

-**When creating the a rule, the name will always automatically have the flowname as the prefix set, example: {{flowname}}-AdrianRule**
+- When creating the a rule, the name will always automatically have the flowname as the prefix set, example: {{flowname}}-AdrianRule
+- The Alerting tab will only be visible after a flow has been created.
+This tab will not be visible during the creation of a new flow

 ## Add Alert Rule